Splits in France’s strike movement trigger fears of violence

 The Paris fire service said the pre-dawn blaze that singed a corner of the La Rotonde eatery was quickly extinguished.
 The Paris prosecutor’s office launched an investigation to determine the cause of the fire.

-But Marlene Schiappa, the government’s secretary of state for equality, said the blaze “probably” resulted from a criminal act.
+Marlene Schiappa, the government’s secretary of state for equality, said the blaze “probably” resulted from a criminal act.
 She described a climate in France “of hate and of violence that is quite incredible,” citing the restaurant fire among a list of examples.

 “Seditious groups want the law of ‘might is right’ to reign, to impose violence on all people who think differently from them,” Schiappa said on French news channel BFM-TV.
 “It is very alarming and unworthy of a democracy like France.”